Service

 Can you add a bathroom if there’s no sewer rough-in?
 Absolutely.
 We cut into the concrete slab, install new drain lines, and connect to your existing sewer system.
 It adds cost ($2,000–$4,000) but it’s a routine procedure we handle regularly.

 Will a basement bathroom add value to my home?
 A basement bathroom typically returns 60-70% of its cost at resale.
-But the real value is livability — it transforms your basement from “extra space downstairs” to a fully functional living area.
+The day-to-day value is simpler: the basement becomes easier to use for guests, kids, and longer hangouts.

 How long does a basement bathroom take to build?
 As a standalone project, 2-4 weeks.
 If it’s part of a larger basement finish, the bathroom work is integrated into the overall project timeline (4-8 weeks total).